Social psychology: Group dynamics

-The shared social identity of individuals within a group influences intergroup behavior, which denotes the way in which groups behave towards and perceive each other.
-These perceptions and behaviors in turn define the social identity of individuals within the interacting groups.
+The shared social identity of individuals within a group influences intergroup behavior, which refers to how groups behave toward and perceive one another.
+These perceptions and behaviors, in turn, define the social identity of individuals within the interacting groups.

-The tendency to define oneself by membership in a group may lead to intergroup discrimination, which involves favorable perceptions and behaviors directed towards the in-group, but negative perceptions and behaviors directed towards the out-group.
+The tendency to define oneself by group membership may lead to intergroup discrimination, which involves favorable perceptions and behaviors towards the in-group and negative perceptions and behaviors towards the out-group.

 Groups often moderate and improve decision making, and are frequently relied upon for these benefits, such as in committees and juries.
 Groups also affect performance and productivity.
 Social facilitation, for example, is a tendency to work harder and faster in the presence of others.

-Another important concept in this area is deindividuation, a reduced state of self-awareness that can be caused by feelings of anonymity.
+Another important concept in this area is deindividuation, a reduced state of self-awareness that can result from feelings of anonymity.
 Deindividuation is associated with uninhibited and sometimes dangerous behavior.
-It is common in crowds and mobs, but it can also be caused by a disguise, a uniform, alcohol, dark environments, or online anonymity.
+It is common in crowds and mobs, but a disguise, a uniform, alcohol, dark environments, or online anonymity can also cause it.